Equity, Inclusion and Cultural Relevancy

-Youth Outside offers training in cultural relevancy, including organizational culture and individual commitments to cultural relevancy.
-We define cultural relevancy as the ability to effectively reach and engage communities and their youth in a manner consistent with the cultural context and values of that community, while effectively addressing disparities of diversity and inclusion within an organization's entire structure.
+Youth Outside offers training in equity, inclusion and cultural relevancy, including organizational culture and individual commitments to cultural relevancy.
+We define cultural relevancy as the ability to effectively reach and engage communities and their youth in a manner consistent with the cultural context and values of that community, while effectively addressing disparities of diversity and inclusion within an organization’s entire structure.

 Our trainings focus on social and environmental justice.
 To achieve cultural relevancy, one really has to dig into the work of equity and inclusion.
 We can support organizations or individuals who are looking to further their understanding of cultural relevancy.